Freed hostage says NY Jewish community ‘gives us strength’ as thousands rally to mark 150 days since Oct. 7 - Jewish Telegraphic Agency

 Many held signs with photos of the hostages, some with “156 days” written on the placards, the number of days since the hostages were taken.
 Organizers distributed flags from over 30 countries representing the different nationalities of the hostages.

 Hamas terrorists took over 250 hostages when it attacked Israel on Oct.
-7. More than 100 hostages were released during the November ceasefire, but 136 remain in Gaza, of whom about 100 are believed to remain alive.
-Negotiations to free the captives have stalled.
+7, triggering a war that is ongoing.
+More than 100 hostages were released during the November ceasefire, but 136 remain in Gaza, of whom about 100 are believed to remain alive.
+Negotiations to free the captives in exchange for Palestinian security prisoners and a pause in the fighting have stalled over disagreements about the length of the ceasefire.

 Gilad Korngold, whose son Tal Shoham was taken hostage from his home on Kibbutz Beeri, urged the crowd to pressure elected officials to take action to release the captives.